Eastern Orthodoxy in Albania

-Eastern Orthodoxy arrived in the areas of Illyrii proprie dicti or Principality of Arbanon during the period of Byzantine Empire.
+Eastern Orthodoxy arrived in the areas of Illyrii proprie dicti or Principality of Arbanon during the period of the Byzantine Empire.
 Those areas fell under the Ottoman Empire during the late medieval times and Eastern Orthodoxy underwent deep sociopolitical difficulties that lasted until the fall of the Ottoman Empire.
-Between 1913 and until the start of WWII under the newly recognized state of Albania, Eastern Orthodoxy saw a revival and in the 1937 the Autocephaly after a short Eastern Orthodoxy schism and contestation was recognized.
+Between 1913 and until the start of WWII under the newly recognized state of Albania, Eastern Orthodoxy saw a revival, and in 1937 after a short Eastern Orthodoxy schism and contestation, the Autocephaly was recognized.
 Decades of persecution under the Communist state atheism, which started in 1967 and officially ended in December 1990, greatly weakened all religions and their practices especially Christians of Albania.
 The post-communist period and the lifting of legal and other government restrictions on religion allowed Orthodoxy to revive through institutions and enabled the development of new infrastructure, literature, educational facilities, international transnational links and other social activities.

 History

 Early history and the Middle Ages

 Christianity first arrived in the areas of the Principality of Arbanon through the preachings of Saint Paul during the 1st century.
 Saint Paul wrote that he preached in the Roman province of Illyricum, and legend holds that he visited Dyrrachium.
 It was Saint Astius, a 2nd-century Illyrian and Christian martyr venerated by the Roman Catholic and Eastern Orthodox churches, that served as bishop of Durrës (Dyrrachium), during the time of the emperor Trajan (98–117).
 Astius is the Patron Saint and Protector of Durrës.
 However, it was the Roman emperor of Illyrian origin, Constantine the Great, who issued the Edict of Milan and legalized Christianity, making the Christian religion official in what is now the territory of Albania.

-The schism of 1054, however, formalized the split of Christianity into two branches, Roman Catholics and Orthodox Catholics, that was reflected in areas of the Principality of Arbanon with the emergence of Roman Catholics in the northwest and Orthodox Catholics in the northeast and the south.
+The schism of 1054, however, formalized the split of Christianity into two branches, Roman Catholics and Orthodox Catholics, that was reflected in areas of the Principality of Arbanon with the emergence of a Catholic north and Orthodox south.
 In the 11th century, the Roman Catholic church created the archbishopric in Bar, that brought the bishoprics of Drivast, Ulcinj, Shkodër, and others under its control.
-After the west-east schism the northwestern areas of Principality of Arbanon joined or became Roman Catholics while the northeast and the south remained Eastern Orthodox or Orthodox Catholics.
-As such during the latter half of 12th century Roman Catholicism spread in northwestern Albania and in northeastern and southern Albania partially made inroads among the population.
-During the moment of schism (1054) Albanians were attached to the Eastern Orthodox Church and were all Orthodox Christians in the northeast and south of today's twenty first century Albania or medieval Principality of Arbanon, while the majority of northwesterns became and remained Roman Catholic.
+As such, during the latter half of 12th century Roman Catholicism spread in northern Albania and partially made inroads among the population in the south.
+Up until the beginning of the nineteenth century, Catholicism remained a minority among Albanians while in the south of today's Albania, Orthodox Christianity was dominant.

+The Principality of Muzaka was an independent Albanian state that existed in the 13th–15th centuries in the area of modern southern Albania and northwestern Greece.
+It was governed by the Muzaka family and adhered to the Eastern Orthodox faith.
+During their rule, the family sponsored the construction of several notable Eastern Orthodox religious buildings.
+The principality was conquered by the Ottomans in 1450.